There are several minerals that the body needs to function normally and remain healthy. Some of these minerals are better known than others.

 First, we do need to consider the fact that there is no direct relation between erectile function and testosterone.
 Testosterone is not a hormone that causes an erection.
 Instead, healthy blood flow and nerve functions are the essential components of a rigid erection.

 With this said, there are still ways that testosterone affects a man’s erection.
 Testosterone affects the brain.
 In particular, it has been found that this hormone is involved in the stimulation of a man’s libido.

-Studies have already noted that low testosterone is linked to poor libido.
+Studies note low testosterone links to poor libido.
 When a man has a low sex drive, they may experience many problems in the bedroom.
 They may not feel like having sex at all.